nvim-neo-tree/neo-tree.nvim/README.md

       "kyazdani42/nvim-web-devicons", -- not strictly required, but recommended "MunifTanjim/nui.nvim",
       {
-        -- only needed if you want to use the "open_window_picker" command 's1n7ax/nvim-window-picker',
+        -- only needed if you want to use the commands with "_with_window_picker" suffix 's1n7ax/nvim-window-picker',
         tag = "1.*",
         config = function()